-As digital delivery of files becomes more common and watching a TV show or movie on your PC screen or laptop is just too restrictive.
-No big screen, usually lower quality sound, and not conducive to group watching, the answer may be a media streamer to get digital files onto your big screen TV easier.
+As physical discs, tapes and analogue TV become extinct, and digital streaming delivery of files becomes more common.
+Watching a TV show or movie on your PC screen or laptop can be a bit too restrictive.
+No big screen, usually lower quality sound, having to wait 5 minutes for a boot-up and not conducive to group watching means we need another option.
+The answer is one of the new breed of internet TV media streaming set-top boxes that deliver digital files onto your big screen TV easier.

 No one can say listening to music hasn’t changed greatly since the invention of MP3 players.
-In much the same way, our video watching habits can and will change as media streamers continue to take importance.
+In much the same way, our video watching habits can and will change as internet TV boxes continue to impact on the market.
 In the very near future, gone will be the piles of DVDs we all have stashed in some drawer in our house, all replaced by digital copies.
-It’s even possible that DVD players, cable receivers, or satellites will turn out to be as un-important as the VHS players we all got rid of long ago.
-Every home has some type of setup box that handles our video watching pastimes.
-But as media streamers continue to be developed the playback of digital video media formats will become as popular as MP3s.
+It’s even possible that DVD players, cable receivers, or satellites will turn out to be as un-important as the VHS players we all got rid of a long ago.
+Every home has some type of set-top box that handles our video watching pastimes.
+But as delivering media via the internet continues to be developed, the playback of digital video will become as common as MP3s.
 In fact, a media streamer is very similar to an MP3 player but the media streamer offers playback of video format as well.

 Choosing the Right Media Streamer